-This can be things like leaking pipes, rising damp in basements, or rain seeping in because of damage to the roof or window frames.
+There are many things that cause mould, but the most common include things such as leaking pipes, rising dampness in basements, or rain seeping in because of damage to the roof or window frames.
 A building inspector or plumber can help you identify and fix the issue.

-On a side note, despite what you’ve been told, don’t use bleach to treat mould.
-Our article on why you shouldn’t treat mould with bleach delves into this topic further, however the main reason is that bleach takes the colour out of mould but doesn’t actually treat the problem.
+On another note, despite what you’ve been told, don’t use bleach to treat mould.
+Our article on why you shouldn’t treat mould with bleach explores this topic further, but the primary reason we’re against this solution is that bleach takes the colour out of the mould and not much else.

-They say that prevention is better than cure, and this is particularly true when it comes to mould.
-Your aim is to remove or minimise how much moisture is in your home.
+Prevention is definitely better than cure, and this is especially true when it comes to the treatment of mould.
+Our recommendation is to remove or minimise how much moisture is in your home.

-- If you have a concentrated area of mould, it is likely due to a leak.
-You’ll need to get in touch with a builder to rectify this.
+A leak may be the reason behind a concentrated section of the mould.
+You’ll need to get in touch with a builder to discuss and rectify this issue.

-- Increase ventilation in bathrooms by opening windows when you can and turn on your exhaust fans while showering, cooking or using the dryer.
-Leave the fan on for an additional 20 minutes after you leave the room if possible.
+Improve ventilation in your bathroom by opening windows frequently and turning on your exhaust fans while having your shower, cooking or using the dryer in your laundry.
+Leave the fan on for at least 10 minutes after you leave the room for it to remove as much condensation as possible.

-- Install dehumidifiers, such as a small desiccant dehumidifier like Damp-Rid.
-You could also invest in a larger dehumidifier if your home is susceptible to mould or if you have health concerns about anyone in your household and want to take robust preventative measures.
+A small desiccant dehumidifier like Damp-Rid can be a useful tool but you can also invest in a larger dehumidifier if your home is susceptible to mould or if you want to take preventative measures.

 If your mould issues are severe or continue to return, then we highly recommend calling in a professional.